PixelsCamp/docs/CAMPFIRE.md

 Once the details are ironed out, your campfire will be posted in the [general calendar][5] and we'll handle promotion, streaming and archiving for you.

+## Promotion

+Promotion is done through our Website, Slack, Social Networks and Newsletter channels.
+We can reach a community of over 5000 developers.

+Each Campfire should create an event page for registrations.
+Usually, this is done through Eventbrite.
+The Pixels Camp team can take care of this for you.

+## Branding

+We're relatively liberal when it comes to using the Pixels Camp brand materials with your Campfire.
+We have no formal brand guidelines for the moment, just general good sense.
+Having said this, here are some materials that you can use.

+* [Campfire logo][7]
+* [Pixels Camp logo][8] (SVG)

 Check our [FAQ][1] for more answers.

 [1]: https://github.com/PixelsCamp/docs/blob/master/FAQ.md